 Our Wanderful Guide: Andie Jane Fuller

-Santa Fe the city different is truly that, different.
-With an average of 300 days of sunshine there is no escaping the Southwestern sun and that blue, blue sky.
+Santa Fe, the city different, stays true to its nickname.
+With an average of 300 days of sunshine, there is no escaping the Southwestern sun and that blue, blue sky.
 Santa Fe is one of the oldest state capitals and was founded in 1610.
-Translated, Santa Fe means “Holy Faith” and is a city where you can find people from all over the world enchanted by the spirit of the Southwest.
-With its' rich cultural and indigenous history, spending a weekend here will only spur your love for all things New Mexican.
-Today Santa Fe is a top tourist destination and is full of art and good food.
+Translated, Santa Fe means “Holy Faith,” and is a city where you can find people from all over the world enchanted by the spirit of the Southwest.
+With its rich cultural and indigenous history, spending a weekend here will only spur your love for all things New Mexican.
+Today, Santa Fe is a top tourist destination and is full of art and good food.

 Plus, don’t miss the margaritas, we make them with real lime juice (no sweet and sour) and lots of tequila!

-The Historic Plaza, located downtown Santa Fe has been a meeting place for locals and tourists alike for over a hundred years.
+The Historic Plaza, located in downtown Santa Fe, has been a meeting place for locals and tourists alike for over a hundred years.
 The Plaza is technically the square park right in the heart of downtown and has blocks and blocks of shops, galleries and restaurants surrounding it.
-You’ll find a great photography gallery called Monroe Gallery (112 Don Gaspar Ave).
+You’ll find a great photography gallery called Monroe Gallery.
 A quick walk from The Plaza is the ever famous Canyon Road which is a half mile stretch of over 100 art galleries with the stunning Sangre De Christo mountains as your backdrop.

 Santa Maria Provisions ( 125 E Palace Ave) has quickly become my personal favorite stop for shopping in the city.
 They have everything from specialty salt to French candles and Piñon incense.
 Their slogan is “Eclectic provisions for a well lived life” and it really is just that, I promise you can’t go in without finding a beautiful piece to add to your home and life.

-The La Fonda Hotel (100 E San Francisco St) has a rich history (over four centuries) in the city and was the site of Santa Fe’s first inn.
-The current building was built in 1922 and has now made the hotel a Historic Hotel of America and a 4 Diamond Award Winner.
+The La Fonda Hotel has a rich history (over four centuries) in the city and was the site of Santa Fe’s first inn.
+The current building was built in 1922 is now a Historic Hotel of America and a 4 Diamond Award Winner.

-Erin Wade who is behind a Santa Fe favorite, Vinaigrette (709 Don Cubero Alley) which is a superb salad bistro (try the La Pepita or Asian Chop), has opened a new place called Modern General (637 Cerrillos Rd).
+Erin Wade who is behind a Santa Fe favorite, Vinaigrette which is a superb salad bistro (try the La Pepita or Asian Chop), has opened a new place called Modern General.
 Think a 2016 design inspired take on the old general store.
 It’s a restaurant, community gathering place and a store where you can find items like shovels, flour gourmet coffee, mustards, handmade ceramics and more.
 It’s the perfect spot to take a break from exploring the city.
 Their menu has breakfast all day and has things like avocado toast, homemade granola and homemade peanut butter and jam, sandwiches, a full list of smoothies (try the Cherry Vanilla) and juices.
-Whether you are looking for a cup of coffee or a full picnic lunch stop by this place and I promise it won’t disappoint!
+Whether you are looking for a cup of coffee or a full picnic lunch, stop by this place and I promise it won’t disappoint!

-10,000 Waves (3451 Hyde Park Rd) is situated 3 1⁄2 miles up Ski Basin Road and is one of Santa Fe’s hidden gems.
+10,000 Waves is situated 3 1⁄2 miles up Ski Basin Road and is one of Santa Fe’s hidden gems.
 A Japanese inspired hotel, spa and restaurant.
-Whether you're looking to take a soak in one of their public or private hot baths, get a massage or have a great meal this place will help you calm your mind, enjoy the mountains and truly relax.
+Whether you're looking to take a soak in one of their public or private hot baths, get a massage, or have a great meal, this place will help you calm your mind, enjoy the mountains and truly relax.
 It’s a favorite for girls weekends or a romantic spot with your special someone.

-Violet Crown (1606 Alcaldesa St) is Santa Fe’s newest movie theater and it’s a great place to have a beer or cider, people watch or see a movie!
+Violet Crown is Santa Fe’s newest movie theater and it’s a great place to have a beer or cider, people watch or see a movie!
 They have a full menu for food and tons of local beers on tap (my favorite is the Santa Sidra Cider).

-If you are looking to catch a more avant garde movie stop by the Jean Cocteau (418 Montezuma Ave).
+If you are looking to catch a more avant garde movie stop by the Jean Cocteau.
 This theater is owned by George RR Martin (of "Game of Thrones") yep, it’s true - and also hosts lots of events like live music, book signings as well as authors readings.
-It has a full bar with great prices and if you're lucky you’ll catch a glimpse of the owner as he's around a lot!
+It has a full bar with great prices, and if you're lucky, you’ll catch a glimpse of the owner as he's around a lot!
 It’s truly Santa Fe’s hometown theater.

-A little more about Andie: I'm Andie a twenty-eight year old wife, friend, storyteller and traveler.
-Currently living in Santa Fe, New Mexico I spend my spare time trying to curate beautiful things for my blog, 'Jane The Philosopher' and creating with my husband.
-Apart from that you'll find me obsessing about cats and daydreaming about living abroad.
+A little more about Andie: I'm a twenty-eight year old friend, storyteller and traveler.
+Currently living in Santa Fe, I spend my spare time trying to curate beautiful things for my blog, 'Jane The Philosopher' and creating with my husband.
+Apart from that, you'll find me obsessing about cats and daydreaming about living abroad.